Written by Matthew Green. *Not actual picture of author.

 What the future of work looks like for our children will be even more complex.
 This isn’t a bad thing because it means they’ll have a wider variety of experiences during their working lives than perhaps we had.
 It does create added stress for our children though, and that is where we can really help.

 School is great for teaching our kids ‘hard skills’ such as English, maths, and science.
-But if we want our children to thrive after school, there are plenty of other life skills we can teach them.
+But if we want our children to thrive after school, there are plenty of other essential life skills we can teach them.
 Skills that revolve around communication, self-discipline, problem-solving, resilience and work ethic can be taught at home from a very early age and will help your child to handle an uncertain future in the world of work.

 Teenagers grunt a lot.
 As a father of five, I have become quite an expert on speaking caveman with my kids.
 Teaching communication skills that go beyond text messaging is important.
 The jobs of the future will require strong communication skills, so here are some simple tips I used to teach my children: